GoogleCloudPlatform/fda-mystudies/documentation/auth_overview.md

 The permissions set defined for the Study Builder web application are as follows:

 *   Super Admin
-*   Manage Users (Add Users, Edit Users, View Users)
+*   Manage Study Builder Users (Add Users, Edit Users, View Users)
 *   Manage Studies (Create Studies, View Studies, Edit Studies)
 *   Manage App-Wide Notifications (View Notifications, Edit Notifications)

 Password rules:

 *   Password Strength: Passwords have restrictions that require a minimum size and complexity for the password.
 *   Password Expiry: The application will force the user to change the password every 90 days.
 The number of days until expiry is a configurable value that is managed in a configuration file.
-*   Users cannot use their last 10 passwords.
+*   Study Builder users cannot use their last 10 passwords.
 *   The password should not contain the user’s account-related information such as the  user’s registered email, first name or last name.
-*   Users will be locked out of an account for a period of one hour after 5 consecutive failed sign-in attempts with incorrect password.
+*   Study Builder users will be locked out of an account for a period of one hour after 5 consecutive failed sign-in attempts with incorrect password.

 ## Study Datastore Authentication and Authorization